syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 {% endhighlight %}

-#### Customize the size of palette items
+### Customize the size of symbols

-You can customize the size of the individual palette items.
-The `paletteItem` property of node enables you to define the size of the symbol items.
-The following code example illustrates how to change the size of a palette item.
+You can customize the size of the individual symbol.
+The `paletteItem` property of node enables you to define the size of the symbols.
+The following code example illustrates how to change the size of a symbol.

 {% highlight js %}